SAFER FARMS INITIATIVES

 A campaign to raise awareness of the dangers of quad bikes and to encourage farm people to take action to reduce risk was delivered through an organic approach.

 Phase 1 of this started with a series of videos from farmers asking for their ‘Two Cents’ on farm vehicle safety.
 More than 40 farmers submitted stories of their experiences from closecalls to things they had changed on farm.
+Following this, four stories were chosen to develop into videos and case studies which were released via YouTube, media and across Farm Without Harm social channels.
+Alongside the release of the videos, relevant Safety Alerts and resources were released.

 Farm Without Harm Pledge